 The Club established, David immediately proposes Tom for membership, and Tom is only too pleased to join in: like Peter, but for different reasons, he is lonely, though he is a more introverted character emotionally.
 Having a group of which to call himself part is manna for him.

-It’s a well-conceived idea, simple enough for its intended audience to understand it fully without necessarily getting to its conclusion too soon, but not so simplistic that the adult finds it improbable (the only part of it I have a problem with is how easy it is for planes to get so far into inland airspace and drop so many parachutists without being detected).
+It’s a well-conceived plot, simple enough for its intended audience to understand it fully without necessarily getting to its conclusion too soon, but not so simplistic that the adult finds it improbable.
+The only part of it I have a problem with is how easy it is for planes to get so far into inland airspace and drop so many parachutists without being detected.